-Quotes from a few of the letters we have received throughout the years.
+Quotes from a few of the hundreds of letters & messages we have received throughout the years.

 During your performance, and in my thoughts since, I have realized that what you can do is outside my imaginable skill set.
 Your capacity for character portrayal is astonishing.
 Kari and I review that evening as a bit of magic in our lives.
 Thanks!

 Don Cox and Kari Armstrong, Fort Collins, CO